Preventing Academic Integrity Violations in a Remote Environment

 - Use many different versions of each question to complicate sharing of answers.

-- Include an honor pledge item on online assessments, listed as
+- Include an honor pledge question on online assessments, listed as True/False.

 - Consider writing questions that are specific to the way you have taught the material, so that assistance from outside sources is unlikely to be helpful.